rubygems/rfcs/text/0000-time-series-gem-downloads.md

 daily for the past 2 years,
 and monthly and yearly for all time.

+This data will be available under new API endpoints, which will be designed in a followup.

 # Reference-level explanation

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:

-- Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
-- Corner cases are dissected by example.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 We will set up a second database that instances of the rubygems.org rails app will connect to.
-We will use a timescale cloud instance, with a single table added:
+We will use a [managed timescale cloud](https://www.timescale.com) instance, with a single table added:

 ```ruby
 class CreateDownloads < ActiveRecord::Migration[7.0]